 When you signed your Tenancy Agreement you agreed not to cause nuisance, annoyance or distress to your neighbours.
-You also agreed not to allow anyone living with you or visiting you to act in any of these ways.
-If your neighbour is a Loreburn tenant, then he or she has also agreed to these tenancy conditions.
+You also agreed that anyone living with, or visiting, you will not act in any of these ways.
 Your commitment to behaving responsibly is particularly important in common areas where noise, the behaviour of children and other lifestyle differences can all lead to disputes.